oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/MapReduce/guided_quasirandomGenerator_SYCLMigration/README.md

 | Hardware                   | Intel® Gen9, Gen11
 | Software                   | SYCLomatic version 2023.0, Intel oneAPI Base Toolkit version 2023.0

+For more information on how to install SYCLomatic Tool, visit [Migrate from CUDA* to C++ with SYCL*](https://www.intel.com/content/www/us/en/developer/tools/oneapi/training/migrate-from-cuda-to-cpp-with-sycl.html#gs.v3584e).

 ## Key Implementation Details

 This sample demonstrates the migration of the following prominent CUDA feature: